Four Haiku

 mean your murder.
 Don’t whistle.
 Don’t

-.
+lose your head.
 When Hektor asked

 for a volunteer to go spy